chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 invocation used for augmenting the public key in AugmentPublicKey.
 This domain separation is done by prepending the inputs to each hash function with a unique domain separation tag.

+## Choosing Public Metadata

+The unlinkability property of RSAPBSSA guarantees anonymity for any signature amongst the set of all interactions with the server (signer) with the same choice of public metadata.
+In other words, the server is unable to identify the interaction that created the signature.
+The unlinkability guaratee of RSAPBSSA is only useful when there are a significant number of server (signer) interactions for any value of public metadata.
+In the extreme case where each server interaction is performed with a different value of public metadata, then the server can uniquely identify the server interaction that created the given signature.

+Applications that use RSAPBSSA MUST guarantee that the choice of public metadata is limited such that there is a significant number of server (signer) interactions for any potential value of public metadata.

 # IANA Considerations

 This document has no IANA actions.